What is Azure Chaos Studio Preview?

 Resilience is the capability of a system to handle and recover from disruptions.
 Application disruptions can cause errors and failures that can adversely affect your business or mission.
 Whether you're developing, migrating, or operating Azure applications, it's important to validate and improve your application's resilience.

 Chaos Studio helps you avoid negative consequences by validating that your application responds effectively to disruptions and failures.
 You can use Chaos Studio to test resilience against real-world incidents, like outages or high CPU utilization on virtual machines (VMs).

 The following video provides more background about Chaos Studio:

 You can use chaos engineering for various resilience validation scenarios that span the service development and operations lifecycle.
 There are two types of scenarios:

-- Shift right scenarios use a production or pre-production environment.
-Usually, you do shift right scenarios with real customer traffic or simulated load.
+- Shift right: These scenarios use a production or preproduction environment.
+Usually, you do shift-right scenarios with real customer traffic or simulated load.

-- Shift left scenarios can use a development or shared test environment.
-You can do shift left scenarios without any real customer traffic.
+- Shift left: These scenarios can use a development or shared test environment.
+You can do shift-left scenarios without any real customer traffic.